 Join us to explore credit unions’ role in improving people’s financial well-being and health.
-Now in its 5th year, CU FinHealth examines how credit unions are measuring their members’ financial and well-being, working to improve it and documenting the results.
+Now in its 5th year, CU FinHealth examines how credit unions are measuring their members’ financial health and well-being, working to improve it and documenting the results.
 The conference also explores the connections between financial well-being, physical health, technology and advocacy.

 We will discuss multi-sector solutions to address the drivers of financial well-being and health, learn from each other’s efforts, explore strategies for engaging new partners, and leverage technology to truly improve our members’, employees’ and communities’ financial well-being.